h1tgub/Firewall_Config/readme.md

 - Run ansible-playbook against the .yml configuration file to configure the Firewall Instance.

+- Generates shell scripts for functions that are not accessible via ansible-playbook

 ## Components & Libraries

 - AWS VPC, EC2